 Monteverde is world famous for its unique cloud forest reserve and is also home to the beautiful quetzal.
+The area is popular for hiking and the amazing zipline of Monteverde!
+Fly through the treetops and explore the area from a whole different perspective!
 Keep in mind that you’re staying in the mountains (1400 m above sea level) and the evenings can be fresh.
-You can do some great hiking around the reserve and for the more adventurous, book a zipline tour!

 Another great way to experience the cloud forest is to go on a twilight walk.
 In small groups (up to 10 people) you will go on a hike with an experienced guide who will show you what is going on in the rainforest after dark.
 If you’re lucky you’ll spot snakes and perhaps a porcupine!

 In Monteverde we stayed at a nice location with a very spacious and beautiful house.
 Santa Elena is also a very nice village to explore.

 During our stay we booked a tour including the hanging bridges, a very nice walk.
 In Santa Elena we visited Bat Jungle, a nice experience for children.
 We can also recommend to have lunch or dinner in the great Tree House restaurant!

 We stayed at Valle Campanas and enjoyed our time there.
 In addition, the canopy tour is super!

 Monteverde: The road from Las Juntas was occasionally challenging because it was not always well-paved.
 The town of Santa Elena is pleasantly busy with many cafés and restaurants.
 We also visited the Monteverde National Park, made a long walk and spotted many birds and an agouti!
 We also took a look at the unique dairy factory.